 1. Diverse Wedding Destinations

 What hits your mind when you think about wedding destinations?
 Probably perfect locations in Europe, Las Vegas, Hawaiian beaches, or even the Bahamas.
-These are still the best destinations, but other places will merge perfectly with your budget in 2023.

 At the top of the list is Japan, a country that embraces modernity with periodic buildings and design.
 The groom will have to wear the ‘kimono’ whereas the bride will be costumed in a ‘montsuki’ in a front cover magazine temple which excites the younger generation.
 What about including a traditional Japanese house for a reception, with Japanese delicacies, and your wedding just elevates into another level!